 For all sparse CNNs, the initiation interval (II)---the number of clock cycles between accepting successive inputs---equals the latency of the sparse input reduction layer (the first layer in sparse models), which can be seen in the per-layer latency breakdown in Fig.~\ref{fig:breakdown8b} (8-bit) and Fig.~\ref{fig:breakdown16b} (16-bit).
 This is because the recursive tree splitting requires buffering and processing the current input array until scanning completes before the next array can enter.
 Subsequent sparse layers operate on sparse arrays and their operations are maximally parallelized.

 Fig.~\ref{fig:bar8b} (Fig.~\ref{fig:bar16b}) shows resource usage as a fraction of the total available on device for 8-bit (16-bit) models.
 As discussed, standard CNNs, implemented with stream I/O, tend to use fewer resources due to sequential processing, while sparse CNNs, implemented with parallel I/O, consume more resources in exchange for much lower latency.
 For example, LUT usage is several times higher in sparse CNNs because loops are largely unrolled to execute concurrently.
 This increase is less concerning since even the sparse-large models consume only $\mathcal{O}(20\%)$ of total LUTs on device, but this is traded for much larger speedups.
-When needed, reuse factors---an HLS setting that controls parallelization by having a processing element perform more sequential operations---can be increased for the sparse CNNs to reduce resources at the cost of higher latency, a trade-off that is acceptable given the currently seen substantial baseline speedups.
-Per-layer resource breakdowns shown in Fig.~\ref{fig:breakdown8b} Fig.~\ref{fig:breakdown16b} are consistent with the scaling behaviors in Sec.~\ref{sec:exp-scaling}.
+When needed, the degree of parallelization can be adjusted for the sparse CNNs to reduce resources at the cost of higher latency, which is a trade-off that is acceptable given the observed substantial baseline speedups.
+Per-layer resource breakdowns shown in Fig.~\ref{fig:breakdown8b} and Fig.~\ref{fig:breakdown16b} are consistent with the scaling behaviors in Sec.~\ref{sec:exp-scaling}.